SpunkyBot/spunkybot/README.md

 If you have any questions about Spunky Bot or need help, please use the [mailing list](https://groups.google.com/group/spunkybot) or post the question on our [forum](http://forum.spunkybot.de).
 If you need help right now, you can also find us on [Twitter](https://twitter.com/spunkybot).

+In our [Google+ community](https://plus.google.com/communities/116728939500870368885) we talk about anything our community is interested in.

 If you have bug reports or feature suggestions, please use the [issue tracker](https://github.com/SpunkyBot/spunkybot/issues?state=open).